Inception-framework/debugger/README.md

 #### <a name="TipsNcore"></a>Select the value to pass to the make `-j` option depending on the characteristics of your host (number of physical / logical cores)

 The `-jN` option (or, equivalently, `--jobs=N`) of make, where `N` is an integer, tells make to launch up to `N` jobs in parallel.
 The default is 1, meaning that make will always wait for the completion of the current job before launching another one.
-On multi-core CPU architectures this option can really make a difference on the total time taken by make.
-Under GNU/Linux use the lscpu utility to discover how many cores your CPU has and set the `-jN` option accordingly.
-If your CPU architecture supports hyperthreading (two logical cores per physical core) and if your machine is not heavily loaded by other tasks you can even double that number.
+On multi-core architectures this option can really make a difference on the total time taken by make.
+Under GNU/Linux use the lscpu utility to discover how many cores your machine has and set the `-jN` option accordingly.
+If your architecture supports hyperthreading (two logical cores per physical core) and if your machine is not heavily loaded by other tasks you can even double that number.
 Examples:

     Host> lscpu
     Architecture:          x86_64